paddywwoof/atkinson/README.md

   ```

   The option using pyo3 is in the subdirectory pyo3_module.
 Although there is,
-  in theory, the option of using setup.py as with cython and the standard python
+  in theory, the option of using setup.py --inplace as with cython and the
-  module.
-At the moment it seems easier to create the library file then rename and
+  standard python module, at the moment that route seems to make setup.py
-  move it to the top folder. (setup.py defaults to creating a debug version)
+  default to creating a debug version.

   ``` bash
   cd pyo3_module